 Becoming a medical assistant is a rewarding career choice, but it requires a blend of clinical, administrative, and interpersonal skills.
 From taking vital signs and performing CPR to scheduling appointments and showing empathy to patients, mastering these seven key skills will set you on the path to success.

-Whether you choose to pursue a formal education or gain these skills through on-the-job training, you can be ready to step into this fulfilling role in as little as six months.
+Whether you choose to pursue a formal education or gain these skills through on-the-job training, you could be ready to step into this fulfilling role in as little as six months.
 Take the leap into a career where you can make a meaningful impact every day!

 Preppy’s Medical Assistant Training Program